danieldkato/hardware_tests/test_stepper/README.md

 ###DESCRIPTION:
-This directory includes two programs:
+This directory includes two Arduino sketches:
-* **test_stepper**: program for testing the basic function of a stepper, without any feedback from a hall effect sensor.
+* **test_stepper**: sketch for testing the basic function of a stepper, without any feedback from a hall effect sensor.

-* **test_stepper_HES**: program for testing a stepper with feedback from a hall effect sensor.
+* **test_stepper_HES**: sketch for testing a stepper with feedback from a hall effect sensor.

+For details, see comments in header of each sketch.